-Delicious chilled sesame noodles with a sweet and spicy peanut sauce comes together easily for a weeknight dinner with plenty for leftovers.
+Delicious cold sesame noodles with a sweet and spicy peanut butter sauce comes together easily for a summer weeknight dinner with plenty for leftovers.

 This dish would also be a great side dish for any barbecue or picnic.